mlhubca/lab/bank-churn/Readme.md

   - In the `Notebook URL` field, input this URL: `https://raw.githubusercontent.com/mlhubca/lab/master/churn/bank-churn-prediction-with-scikit-learn-TensorFlow.ipynb`
   - Click the `Create Notebook` button

-2. Execute the cell one by one by pressing Ctrl + Enter or going to Notebook toolbar and selecting `Run -> Run Cells`.
+2. Execute the cell one by one by pressing Ctrl + Enter or selecting `Run -> Run Cells` from the notebook toolbar.

 This notebook goes throught the below common machine learning workflow: